fhd/scheme.js/README.md

 environment.

-This isn't compilation in the proper sense: The result is just the parsed Scheme code in JavaScript data structures, wrapped in a _eval_ call.
+This isn't compilation in the proper sense: The result is just the parsed Scheme code in JavaScript data structures, wrapped in an _eval_ call.
 It is still interpreted at runtime.

 Running the tests